 About

 Various bits of code I’ve written and which are available free to use under liberal terms.
-Unless otherwise specified, the code can be found at Google Code.
-See also: Acorn Plug-ins.
+Unless otherwise specified, the code can be found at GitHub or Google Code – a gradual transition to GitHub is under way.

 I mostly code for Mac OS X, but some of the code is intended to be cross-platform.